What is it?

 - students develop the skills to reflect on and evaluate their own work

-- for group work, it can address the risk of unfairness in awarding a single group mark, as it allows for assessment of individual effort and contributions to group work
+- for group work, it can address the risk of unfairness in awarding a single group mark.
+The tool facilitates assessment of individual effort and contributions to group work

 Using the Group peer review tool